Marco Valencia: Managerial career

 In January 2019, Valencia returned to Melgar to work as a youth manager.
 On 28 October of that year, he was appointed manager of the main squad until the end of the season, replacing sacked Diego Osella.

 Back to his previous role in December 2019 after the appointment of Carlos Bustos, but was again named interim on 24 September 2020, after Bustos was sacked.
 He again left in November after the campaign ended, and continued to work with the youth sides.

 Valencia was also an interim manager of Melgar for one match in March 2023, between Argentines Pablo Lavallén and Mariano Soso.
 He became an interim manager of the club for a fourth spell on 3 March 2024, replacing another Argentine, Pablo De Muner, and was later permanently appointed manager of the side for the entire Clausura tournament on 28 May.

 On 7 November 2024, Valencia returned to his previous role as manager of Melgar's youth sides.

 Personal life

-Valencia's older brother Wilmar was also a footballer and manager.
-A centre-back, he too played for Alianza and the national team.
+Valencia's older brother Wilmar was also a footballer (a centre-back who also played for Alianza and the national team) and manager.